kranthivp/Server_Log_File/README.md

   'Text_File=open('/content/mbox.txt','r').read()'

-Step 3:-  Using Regular expression all email addresses along with their corresponding date and time is retrieved.
+Step 3:-  Using Regular expression all email addresses along with their corresponding date and time are retrieved.

 Step 4:-  script used to retrieve the data.